 8. Rhodesian ridgeback

-Just proceed with caution if you select one of these effective guarding breeds or if you attempt to bring the guarding side out of your dog…most protection trainers would tell you bringing that side out is pretty easy… calming and calling the dog off is the harder part!
+Just proceed with caution if you select one of these effective guarding breeds or if you attempt to bring the guarding side out of your dog…most protection trainers would tell you (and I’d agree having done Schutzhund work and some protection training) bringing that side out is pretty easy… calming and calling the dog off is the harder part!